Who is eligible for surgery?

 How can I find the best surgeon?

 Pancreatic surgery is very complicated, especially the most common surgery, the Whipple procedure.
 Additionally, about 30 to 50 percent of patients who are eligible for surgery are told they are ineligible.
 The Pancreatic Cancer Action Network strongly recommends you see a surgeon who performs a high volume of pancreatic surgeries (more than 15 per year) to determine eligibility.
 Studies show that patients who undergo pancreatic surgery performed by an experienced surgeon have fewer complications and better outcomes.
 When finding a surgeon, it is encouraged to ask how many pancreatic surgeries he or she performs each year.
-The Pancreatic Cancer Action Network’s Patient Central Associates can provide patients and families with a listing of institutions and doctors who perform a high volume of pancreatic surgeries.
-Associates can also provide research articles supporting the benefits of getting pancreatic surgery at a high-volume institution.
+The Pancreatic Cancer Action Network’s PanCAN Patient Services Case Managers can provide patients and families with a listing of institutions and doctors who perform a high volume of pancreatic surgeries.
+Case Managers can also provide research articles supporting the benefits of getting pancreatic surgery at a high-volume institution.

 How will I feel after undergoing pancreatic surgery?